Nokia 8 review: Plans | Pricing | Specs

-The Nokia 8 is easily Nokia's best Android phone to date and it's a perfectly solid premium phone.
-It's also a premium phone that lacks a true killer feature to make it really stand out from the pack.
+The Nokia 8 is a perfectly solid premium phone, but it lacks a true killer feature to make it really stand out from the pack.

 - Dual cameras